infinitesimal

 As a Virtual Reality experience, Infinitesimal invites the participants to explore the imaging with their body, allowing them to subtly interact with the animation through their movement.
 Through this, I delve into the notion of how scientific imaging can be embodied and encountered as an immediate, immersive experience.

-A project realised during Funken Academy 2023, organised by @klubsolitaerev, in partnership with @arselectronica and @wroartcenter, in association with Frauenhofer ENAS and Frauenhofer IWU.
+The project was developed in the framework of Funken Academy 2023, organised by @klubsolitaerev, in partnership with @arselectronica and @wroartcenter, in association with Frauenhofer ENAS.

 Images from the Lab work inside Frauenhofer ENAS